Amended and Approved by the Board of Directors

 SAMPLE Disclosure for Publications: David Coleman, MD

-Dr. David Coleman is a member of the ABIM Board of Directors and of the ABIM Internal Medicine Exam Committee.
+Dr. David Coleman is a member of the ABIM Board of Directors and of the ABIM Internal Medicine Approval Committee.
 To protect the integrity of Board Certification, ABIM strictly enforces the confidentiality and its ownership of ABIM exam content, and Dr. Coleman has agreed to keep ABIM exam questions confidential.
 No ABIM exam questions are shared or otherwise disclosed in this article.